mrpiggi/svg/README.md

   see https://github.com/mrpiggi/svg/issues/28

 **v2.02g** (2020/06/12)
-+ hot fix for including files with mutliple dots in it's names, see https://github.com/mrpiggi/svg/issues/27
++ hot fix for including files with multiple dots in its names, see https://github.com/mrpiggi/svg/issues/27

 **v2.02f** (2020/05/07)